mirror of

 Patches should be submitted to the ffmpeg-devel mailing list using

-.
+git format-patch or git send-email.
 Github pull requests should be

 avoided because they are not part of our review process and will be ignored.